kgahanduke-25/breast-cancer-disparities/README.md

 ---

 ## 🔬 Methods
+We estimated hazard ratios (HRs) for two outcomes:

+1. All-cause mortality: Time from diagnosis to death from any cause or censoring at last contact

+2. Breast cancer-specific mortality: Time from diagnosis to death with breast cancer listed as the underlying cause of death (SEER cause-of-death recode), treating non-breast cancer deaths as competing events

+The Cox proportional hazards model for both outcomes was:

+h(t) = h₀(t) exp(β₁Race + β₂Income + β₃Age + β₄DiagnosisEra)

+where Race = 1 if Black, 0 if White (reference), and Income is categorized as high (≥$90K, reference), medium ($60K-$90K), or low (<$60K) based on county median household income.
 ### Study Design
 - **Type:** Retrospective cohort study using cancer registry data
 - **Population:** Female breast cancer patients in SEER registries